-I have only just started eating out and buying take-aways, but I am impressed with how many options are available and it is great to see the emphasis that some of the local pubs and restaurants place on local (or at least Welsh) ingredients.
+I am impressed with how many options are available for eating out in Aberdovey and Tywyn, and it is great to see the emphasis that some of the local pubs and restaurants place on local (or at least Welsh) ingredients.

 Here are some of my posts about cooking and eating in and around Aberdovey: